-- A. The work year for a bargaining unit member shall be one hundred eighty-five (185) member workdays, including one hundred eighty (180) student report days, unless reduced by calamity days per ORC 3317.01 and 3319.08.
-The additional five (5) workdays will be scheduled annually in collaboration with the Association via the Faculty Leadership Team and will be finalized by April 1 of each year for the succeeding school year. - B. The Superintendent may approve a flexible school year (e.g., workdays beginning or ending outside of the regular school calendar) upon the request of the member where the flexible school year is necessary to meet the needs of a particular program.
-The member's participation in regular meetings that occur throughout the regular school year will be incorporated into the flexible school year schedule.
+The work year for a bargaining unit member shall be one hundred eighty-five (185) member workdays, including one hundred eighty (180) student report days, unless reduced by calamity days per ORC 3317.01 and 3319.08.
+The additional five (5) workdays will be scheduled annually in collaboration with the Association via the Faculty Leadership Team and will be finalized by April 1 of each year for the succeeding school year.